lamw/vcf-automated-import-lab-deployment/README.md

   * Enable either [MAC Learning](https://williamlam.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) or [Promiscuous Mode](https://kb.vmware.com/kb/1004099) on your physical ESXi host networking to ensure proper network connectivity for Nested ESXi workloads
 * Resource Requirements
     * Compute
-        * Ability to provision VMs with up to 6 vCPU
+        * Ability to provision VMs with up to 6 vCPU totalling 20Ghz so 3.33Ghz per core
         * Ability to provision up to 126 GB of memory
         * DRS-enabled Cluster (not required but vApp creation will not be possible)
     * Network